arabindamoni/LeetMore/README.md

 # LeetMore
 Chrome extension to display frequency and company list to leetcode problems.
+Open up problems list page in leetcode, the extension will do the rest.
+<i> This is NOT leetcode premium, you will not get access to premium questions or faster submit queue. </i>

 ## Features
 * Display frequency of question